 Organic mattresses are typically made from GOLS certified organic latex foam as a support layer, topped with certified organic wool to soften it up and wrapped in certified organic cotton.

-2) Always ask them to explain each and every layer, especially when you're shopping for an organic mattress for kids.
+- Dive deep and ask about every layer, especially when you're shopping for an organic mattress for kids.

 If they stumble when answering any of these questions or cannot back up their claims with certifications like these, RUN!

 Organic Mattress with Springs?

 Innersprings may be used as a replacement to latex foam for support.